Nikhil22/udacity-nanodegree-self-driving-car/term1/advanced-lane-lines/writeup.md

 ```
 ![alt text][image5]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Calculate the radius of curvature of the lane and the position of the vehicle with respect to center.

 ```python
 def pos_cen(y, left_poly, right_poly):